wolfy89/alexa-skill/README.md

 # alexa-skill

-This is a description of a very basic customed skill for Alexa and what you have to change to make your own.
+This is a description of a very basic customed skill for Alexa and what you have to do to make your own.
 Mine is very simple, when I tell "Alexa c'est une bonne situation ça scribe ?", Alexa tells me the Otis monologue from the movie "Asterix Mission Cléopâtre"

 I) Create an account on https://developer.amazon.com and log in